Usage

 # Custom Styling

-The best advantage the framework has to offer is the ability to customize the visibility using CSS.
-You can select any HTML element inside the <table>
+The biggest advantage this framework has to offer is the ability to customize visibility using CSS.
+Select any HTML element inside the <table>

 and add your own CSS rules.